roblabs/openmaptiles-ios-demo/readme.md

-Building upon https://github.com/klokantech/osm2vectortiles-ios, now an iOS app can be built to have local vector data, styles, glyphs and sprites.
+# Offline Map for Mobile

+This repo describes how to build an Offline Map for mobile on iOS.
+Local assets such as vector data, styles, glyphs and sprites are built into a sample iOS app.

 ## Features

 * 100% local data (notice in the animation that WiFi is turned off at the beginning of the demo)
 * Vector data built using https://openmaptiles.org
 * Styling of the countries is from https://github.com/klokantech/mapbox-gl-js-offline-example
+* Built upon https://github.com/klokantech/osm2vectortiles-ios, now an iOS app can be built to have local vector data, styles, glyphs and sprites.

 ## Build

 * Install `carthage` via https://github.com/Carthage/Carthage
   * `# brew install carthage`
   * `carthage update`

+---

 ### Command Line Building